Infosys/Infosys-Intelligent-Assistant/intent-python/README.md

     a.	conda install -c conda-forge xgboost

-\nNote : Follow the steps below to create password in IIA.\n
+Note : Follow the steps below to create password in IIA.

-        1)Go to IIA login page and enter the username (email id) and click on reset password.\n 2)Click on next\n
+1)Go to IIA login page and enter the username (email id) and click on reset password.\n

+2)Click on next\n
         3)Fill the new password and re-enter the new password in the respective fields.\n 4)Click on reset password button.\n
         5)Enter the username and new password and login.\n